 History of the Trust

-In the early years of the Trust it was the London Fire Brigade Retired Members Association, with the agreement of the Trust, who organised the Annual Service of Remembrance and Wreath Laying Ceremony on the second Sunday in September each year, to mark the commitment and the sacrifice of the men and women of United Kingdom Fire Service during World war 2.
-September was chosen for the Service of Remembrance to coincide with the month in which the ‘Blitz’ of London started.
+A Service of Remembrance and Wreath Laying Ceremony was organised each September to mark the commitment and the sacrifice of the men and women engaged with fighting the fires resulting from the air raids.
+September was chosen for the Service of Remembrance to coincide with the month in which the ‘Blitz’ on London started.
 The ‘Blitz’ commenced on the 7th September 1940 and lasted until 10th May 1941.

-In 1996 the Board of Trustees established a database, ‘Rollcall’, recording the details of all Firefighters, meeting the Criteria, as defined by the Trust, who had lost their lives as a result of their duties in both in time of war and in peacetime.
+In 1996 the Trustees commenced work to establish a database, recording the details of all members of the Fire and Rescue Service, across the United Kingdom who had lost their lives as a result of their duties.

 Later, the Trust accepted an invitation from the Royal British Legion to be the organising body for the Retired Firefighters Contingent at the Annual Cenotaph Memorial Service in November each year.

-In 2002, Her Royal Highness The Princess Royal, graciously agreed to become our Patron and in September 2003, we were privileged to have her rededicate the newly elevated and renamed ‘Firefighters Memorial’, which then had an additional 1,192 names of those members of the Fire and rescue service who had died in the course of their duties during peacetime added to the base.
+In 2002, Her Royal Highness The Princess Royal, graciously agreed to become our Patron and in September 2003, we were privileged to have her rededicate the newly elevated and renamed ‘Firefighters Memorial’, with the additional added to the base.

 The 4th October 2010 saw the status of the Trust further enhanced when Her Majesty The Queen graciously granted a Royal Charter to the then re-named ‘Firefighters Memorial Trust’.
 This led to a Ceremonial Standard being designed in July 2011.
 HRH The Princess Royal attended a dedication ceremony at which she presented the Royal Charter and the ceremonial Standard to the Trust.